git-ecosystem/git-credential-manager/docs/windows-broker.md

 ## Running as administrator

+### GCM 2.1 and later

+From version 2.1 onwards, GCM uses a version of the [Microsoft Authentication Library (MSAL)][msal-dotnet] that supports use of the Windows broker from an elevated process.

+### Previous versions

 The Windows broker ("WAM") makes heavy use of [COM][ms-com], a remote procedure call (RPC) technology built into Windows.
 In order to integrate with WAM, Git Credential Manager and the underlying